Doctor of Philosophy | Gates Scholar | University of Cambridge

 Bachelor of Technology in Electrical and Electronics Engineering | School of Engineering and Technology, SU

-Dissertation title: Fault detection through vibration sensing using low-cost Arduino sensor
+Dissertation: Fault detection through ultra-sonic vibration sensing using low-cost Arduino sensor

 Here I designed a low-cost vibration sensor using Arduino and a mini gyroscope for fault detection through motor vibration.
 Methodologically it involved designing the sensor and its testing on household appliances with large motors like desert coolers, ceiling fans, and agricultural pumps.
 Fast-Fourier transform was used for data analysis and peak detection of the vibration signals.